mihoishigaki/hdsabund/README.md

 # hdsabund
-This repository inculdes codes to analyze spectra from HDS.
+This repository inculdes codes to analyze spectra from Subaru/HDS.

+This repository is under construction.